enii040/enii040.github.io/index.md

 View more about this project
 <a href="https://colab.research.google.com/drive/1FQ1r23vMKJq5bhvWjfOPDZBqghMhEIpd?usp=sharing" target="_blank">here</a>

+## Where's Schueller?

-3. One of my bigger projects involved transforming Google location data from Prof. Schueller's phone into a structured pandas DataFrame indexed by datetime, with latitude and longitude columns.
+One of my bigger projects involved transforming Google location data from Prof. Schueller's phone into a structured pandas DataFrame indexed by datetime, with latitude and longitude columns.

-On eof my hypothesises for that project was that Prof. Schueller’s weekend travel patterns have likely changed over time, especially when comparing the movement behaviours in 2015 (pre-pandemic), 2020, and 2023 (post-pandemic) show more frequent weekend travel compared to 2021, when pandemic restrictions might have limited his mobility.
+One of my hypothesises for that project was that Prof. Schueller’s weekend travel patterns have likely changed over time, especially when comparing the movement behaviours in 2015 (pre-pandemic), 2020, and 2023 (post-pandemic) show more frequent weekend travel compared to 2021, when pandemic restrictions might have limited his mobility.

 {% include_relative figures/timelapse_2020.html %}
 {% include_relative figures/timelapse_2020.html %}